hollygrimm/wavenet-plath/README.md

 ## Synthesizing
-Generate a 10-second wav file using the trained model
+Generate a 10-second wav file using the trained model.

 ```
 import wavenet_plath